AliRiaz34/GuitarDex/FlaskVersion/currentjob.md

 ## IMPLEMENTATIONS TO REMEMBER

-fix navbar ui
+have playlists

+timer in practice page

+# CSS for mobile  <-- current
 MAKE EVERYTHING TO IPHONE SCALE
 - dark mode
-- library is scrollable
+- library has scrollwheel

-have playlists

-fix smt about new songs and recent
+- you can go to next song in song view

 MAKE ALBUM LIKE GYM, WHICH GYM BADGE!

+show ... when too long
+when mastered but unpracticed dont show duration

+validate name and artist being empty

 ### long term IDEAS

-# convert to SPA

 be able to pin song in library